Crushed Peppercorn Steak

-Although there’s a wide world of food out there to explore, sometimes you just want to stick to the classics.
+Although there’s a wide world of food to explore, sometimes you just wanna stick to the classics.
 We get it.
 But to make a tried-and-true recipe dazzle, you’ve got to maximize the power of your ingredients.
-Which is why we’re adding a freshly cracked peppercorn sauce to this steak and potatoes recipe; crushing those ’corns by hand releases their essential oils and adds a new depth of flavor.
+Which is why we’re adding a sauce made with freshly cracked peppercorns to this steak and potatoes dish; crushing those ’corns by hand releases their essential oils and adds incredible depth.

 Yukon Gold Potatoes